scheinerman/Posets.jl/docs/src/index.md

 ```

 > **Note**: Computation of the dimension of a poset is NP-hard.
 The `dimension` function may be slow, even for moderate-size posets.

+### Ranking

+The function `ranking(p)` returns a ranking (as a dictionary) of the poset
+starting from the minimal elements.
+That is, the minimal elements are assigned rank 0.
+Elements that are above only elements of
+rank 0 are assigned rank 1.
+Elements that are only above elements of rank 0 and 1 are assigned
+rank 2.
+And so forth.

+Note that not all posets are ranked, but this function always returns a result.

 ## Standard Posets